Seribii1o1/ML_Financial_Fraud_Detection/README.md

 This problem often occurs in the detection of financial fraud.
 While we can assume that most transactions are credible, classifying every new sample as non-fraudulent (0) will miss every single fraudulent case.
 Within this project, we will take a look at a synthetic dataset of bank transactions to see which strategies we can take in order to successfully capture as many fraudulent transactions as possible, while also minimizing false positives.

-This dataset contains a mix of discrete and continuous variables.
-As you review this list of columns, consider which columns might not be relevant to your analysis:

-● Step: A unit of time that represents hours in the dataset.
-Think of this as the timestamp of the transaction (e.g. hour 1, hour 2, … hour 534, …)

-● Type: The type of transaction

-● Amount: The amount of money transferred

-● NameOrig: The origin account name

-● OldBalanceOrg: The origin accounts balance before the transaction

-● NewBalanceOrg: The origin accounts balance after the transaction

-● NameDest: The destination account name

-● OldbalanceDest: The destination accounts balance before the transaction

-● NewbalanceDest: The destination accounts balance after the transaction

-● IsFlaggedFraud: A “naive” model that simply flags a transaction as fraudulent if it is greater than 200,000 (note that this currency is not USD)

-● IsFraud: Was this simulated transaction actually fraudulent?
-In this case, we consider “fraud” to be a malicious transaction that aimed to transfer funds out of a victim’s bank account before the account owner could secure their information.

 Within this project, you will be creating a comprehensive machine-learning pipeline that satisfies the patterned steps of a classic machine learning project.
 You will:

 ● begin with hypothesis formulation through EDA,